What is Indian Foreign Service?

 The IFS Eligibility has similar eligibility criteria as other services mentioned under the UPSC Notification.
 Candidates who hold a valid graduate degree from any recognized university in India and are within the UPSC Age limit can apply for the Indian Foreign Service Exam.

-The notification of the IFS Exam 2022 was released on 2nd February 2022 on the UPSC website.
-The UPSC Notification can be downloaded from the official website to know more about the IFS Exam.
-Eligible candidates were requested to apply through the website.
-Candidates can download the official notification using the direct link mentioned below.
+The notification of the IFS Exam 2023 will release on 01 February 2023 on the UPSC website.
+The UPSC Notification can be downloaded from the official website to learn more about the Indian Foreign Service exam.
+Once the forms are out, eligible candidates are requested to apply through the website.
+Meanwhile, they can download the last year's official notification using the link below.

 Indian Foreign Service Exam Date 2022